tbttin/notes/package-managament-arch-linux/creating-packages.md

 - `--nobuild` when patches checking is required.

-- `--holdver` when using VSC sources.
+- `--holdver` can be used with VCS packages.

 # Packaging